Thomas Artemus Jones: Political career

 Jones was a Liberal and first active in the Cymru Fydd movement, along with David Lloyd George.
 He was selected as Liberal candidate for Merthyr against James Keir Hardie in 1913, for a General Election expected to take place in 1914/15, but postponed due to the war.
 After the Liberal Party split between supporters of the Coalition government led by Lloyd George and those of the opposition Liberals led by H.H.
 Asquith, Jones sided against Lloyd George.
 After 1918 he sought the Liberal nomination in the Gower constituency but was not selected due to his hostility to the Coalition Government.
 In 1922, with Liberals opposed to Lloyd George struggling to find Welsh constituencies willing to adopt them, he looked elsewhere and was adopted in the unpromising seat of Macclesfield, where no Liberal had stood at the previous election.
 Despite this, at the general election he came second, comfortably pushing the Labour candidate into third place.
 Following Liberal reunion in 1923, he was adopted to contest the Welsh marginal Labour seat of Swansea East, which the Liberals had lost in 1922.
 However, he failed to take the seat at the 1923 General Election.
 In 1924 he was chosen to be the Liberal candidate with the task of retaining the marginal seat of Keighley.
 However, a Unionist candidate intervened in the contest and Jones was edged into third place.
 He did not stand for parliament again.

 Jones was a campaigner for the Welsh language.
 He supported the repeal of section 17 of the 1536 Act of Union that gave no legal status to the Welsh language, and began his tenure as County Court Judge for North Wales in 1930 by proposing to accept Welsh in court and disregard section 17 on the basis it was overridden by common law.
 He highlighted a 1933 case where the chairman, jurors, advocates, the justices, the prisoner and all the witnesses spoke Welsh, yet the trial had to be conducted in English because the court shorthand writer was an Englishman who spoke no Welsh.
 Following a UK wide petition, the section was finally repealed by the Welsh Courts Act of 1942.
 He was a key supporter of the Liberal William John Gruffydd in the 1943 University of Wales by-election.
 He was one of the first people to call for an appointment of a Secretary of State for Wales.

-In 1944 his autobiography Without my Wig was published.
+In 1944 his Without my Wig, a collection of essays on historical subjects, was published posthumously.
+It included an account of the trial of Sir Roger Casement, at which he was junior defence counsel.